LunarLogic/rails-girls-submissions/README.md

  RSpec: ```bundle exec rspec spec```

  Capybara: by default, capybara uses the `rack_test` driver, which is not suitable for testing some features dependent on JavaScript.
+In such cases:
+  * Install chromedriver: `brew install chromedriver`
+  * Make sure your gems are up-to-date: `bundle install`
-In such cases, annotate your specs with `js: true`, which will change the driver to `selenium` for the particular test:
+  * Annotate your specs with `js: true`, which will change the driver to `selenium` for the particular test:

  ```
 describe "the rating process", js: true do